Maritime Celestial Logarithm Tables Mastery: TWO EXERCISES TO CALCULATE THE ALTITUDE OF THE SUN (Hc)

 entries L D and P

-The entries obtained in the first part of the worksheet are necessary to find the calculated height (Hc):
+The entries obtained in the first part of the worksheet are necessary to find the calculated altitude (Hc):

 L = 19° 03′ N ( D.R. latitude)